The Simple View of Dust and Morning Light: A Quick Look at Nature

 How the Bits Move

-Great Findings at Dawn
+Great Finds at Dawn

-Findings in the Light of Morning
+Finds in the Light of Morning

 Seeing How Air Bits Act at Dawn